wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-zero-trust/includes/zero-trust-implementation.md

 Within your organization, consider creating a Conditional Access policy requiring Azure Active Directory Multi-Factor Authentication for administrators for quick wins in your journey towards Zero Trust.
 To create a Conditional Access policy:

 1. Within Azure AD, create a new Conditional Access policy with Directory roles targeted.
-1. If your organization has a “break-glass” global administrator account, remember to add the account to the **Exclude** section.
+1. If your organization has a "break-glass" global administrator account, remember to add the account to the **Exclude** section.
 In the following screenshot, the global administrator role is selected.
 Consider also adding these roles:

     - Authentication Administrator
     - Billing administrator